aledco/pine/README.md

 - VS Code syntax highlighting

 # TODO
+## pvm
+- bit ops (and, or, etc)
+- other syscall ops (read, write file, etc)
+- Add unsigned instructions
+- Add arrays and strings
+  - Implement memory which supports allocate and dealloc instructions.
+- Add function support (push and pop args, call)

 ## Refactors
 - Make functions return Results instead of panicking, so that tests and other code can inspect the errors and return better messages
 - Write comments
+- Refactor proc macros as much as possible

 ## Tests
 - Add failure tests